Committee of Adjustment - Minor Variance or Permission

 - to change a legal non-conforming use to one which is either similar to or more compatible with the uses permitted by the Zoning By-law.

 The question of what is a minor variance is not a question that has been definitively answered.
 However, the Ontario Municipal Board has said, "there is no inflexible rule as to what is or is not minor.
 It is a relative term and must be interpreted with respect to the particular circumstances involved."
 In addition, the Divisional Court has stated "no hard and fast criteria can be laid down, the question whether a variance is minor must, in each case, be determined in light of the particular facts and circumstances of the case.
 It is for the Committee and, in the event of an appeal the Ontario Municipal Board, to determine the extent to which a By-law provision may be relaxed and a variance still classed as 'minor'."
 It is, therefore, up to the Committee of Adjustment, when considering applications for minor variance to take all of the particular circumstances of the application into account and to determine whether or not the variance requested is, in the opinion of the Committee, minor.

 The Committee is required by the Planning Act and Ontario Regulations to provide notice of applications to the public.
 Notice is given in the Welland Tribune.
 As well, in addition to the requirements, notice is generally mailed to owners of land within 60 metres (200 feet) of the subject land.

 If a proposed minor variance comes to your attention and you have concerns about the effect of the minor variance, you should:

-- contact the Integrated Services - Planning Division to find out as much as possible about the application;
+- contact the Infrastructure and Development Services - Planning Division to find out as much as possible about the application;

 - make your views known by writing to the Secretary-Treasurer of the Committee of Adjustment;